huggingface/blog/hf-bitsandbytes-integration.md

 For very large language models, we have observed that we nearly maintain the same inference speed using the native model as opposed to the mixed-8bit model (see attached experiments on BLOOM-176B).

-However, due to the numerous internal casting steps, together with the outlier detection procedure that take place inside each 8bit-Linear layer, this method can significantly slow down inference speed on small models (models with less than 6b parameters).
+However, due to the overhead of quantization, together with the outlier detection procedure that take place inside each 8bit-Linear layer, this method can significantly slow down inference speed on small models (models with less than 6b parameters).

-One could attempt to improve that in the future and see how the inference speed can be decreased, probably by avoiding the casting operations or writing more efficient CUDA kernels.
+One could attempt to improve that in the future and see how the inference speed can be decreased, probably by making the outlier extraction more efficient or parallelizing the outlier and non-outlier matrix multiplication which are currently done sequentially.

 ### Saving 8-bit state dicts on the Hub